MitchellX/deepfake-models/README.md

 # deepfake-models
-List some popular DeepFake models e.g. DeepFake, FaceSwap-MarekKowal, IPGAN, FaceShifter, FaceSwap-Nirkin, FSGAN, etc.
+List some popular DeepFake models e.g. DeepFake, FaceSwap-MarekKowal, IPGAN, FaceShifter, FaceSwap-Nirkin, FSGAN, SimSwap etc.

 In order to protect the authors' intellectual property rights, I will **not** upload their codes, pre-trained models or anything else.
 If necessary, please click the `code` link switching to their GitHub page to download.